Thermoplastic Starch (TPS) Food Packaging: Advanced Reinforcement Strategies

 Cellulose Nanocrystals (CNC)

 Sourced from renewable biomass, CNCs form dense hydrogen bond networks with the starch matrix.
-This synergy preserves the 100% bio-based profile while increasing tensile strength by over $50\%$.
+This preserves the 100% bio-based profile.

 Nano-Clay (Montmorillonite)

-These layered silicates act as physical anchors.
-Incorporating just 3%–5% nano-clay allows the material to withstand significant mechanical stress without compromising flexibility.
+Layered silicates acting as physical anchors.
+Just 3%–5% loading allows materials to withstand significant stress without losing flexibility.

 Reactive Extrusion